osrf/gazebo_tutorials/clone_simulation/tutorial.md

 # Overview

-*Gzserver* allows you to load an environment, insert your models, and finally simulate the world.
+*Gzserver* allows you to load an environment, insert your models, and simulate the world.
 As you probably know, a robot simulator can be an invaluable tool for testing and tuning in advance the code or behaviour that you will run on a real robot.
-Some times, you might want to run multiple simulation episodes to see how different parameters or approaches behave.
-Cloning a simulation might be useful for running different versions of your code in parallel.
+You might want to run multiple simulation episodes to see how different parameters or approaches behave.
+Cloning a simulation is useful for running different versions of your code in parallel.
 This tutorial will guide you through the steps required to clone your current simulation.

-# Clone the simulation using the GUI.
+# Clone the simulation using the GUI

 Start Gazebo by typing the following command at the command prompt: